abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/8-Angular-Forms.md

 - You can watch for changes in the form using the `valueChanges` or `statusChanges` **observables** from the form or form controls

-  - `valueChanges` emits the form value whenever it changes
+  - `valueChanges` emits the form value whenever it changes (form-control changes, form-group changes, or form-array changes)
-  - `statusChanges` emits the form status whenever it changes
+  - `statusChanges` emits the form status whenever it changes (valid, invalid, pending, or disabled)

 - Usually, we subscribe to these observables in the `ngOnInit` lifecycle hook, and unsubscribe from them in the `ngOnDestroy` lifecycle hook to avoid memory leaks